CostaLab/reg-gen/docs/rgt-viz/tutorial_regions_vs_signals.md

 <img src="../_static/rgt-viz/lineplot_cDC.png" align="center">
 </p>

 This lineplot shows the genomic signals of different histone modifications on the PU.1/IRF8 peaks in cDC.
+This plot is somewhat analogous to the previous boxplot, while providing nuances about the location of the reads around the mid point of the peaks.
+One interesting read out is the fact Irf8-PU1 co-binding is highly associated with enhancers (higher H3K4me1), while PU.1. alone has higher promoter markers (H3K4me3).
+This suggests Irf8 binding (without PU.1.) is preferential promoter related, while Irf8+PU.1 are enhancer related.

 ### Add one more cell type

 Lineplot is designed to compare more categories of data.
-Here we show another example to include one more cell type, cDC.
+Here we show another example to include one more cell type (pDC and cDC).
+This allow us to inspect if patterns related to Irf8/PU.1 are cell specific.

 ```shell
 rgt-viz lineplot Matrix_cDC_pDC.txt -o results -t lineplot_cDC_pDC -col reads -c regions -row cell -scol